How to Become A Freight Broker in 7 Simple Steps [Updated 2021]

 Step 3 – Find your freight broker niche

-Riches are in niches when it comes to becoming a freight broker.
+Riches are in niches, in the journey of how to become a freight broker.

-I’ve told the story many times about how I found my freight niche and how I was able to generate over $1.2 million in sales my first year in business.
+I’ve told the story many times about how I found my freight niche and how I was able to generate over $1 million in sales my first year in business.
+All with no prior logistics or trucking related experience.

 Keep in mind that you aren’t bound to just one freight niche forever.
 Once you are successful in a niche, you can expand to others.

-But when you are just starting out picking a niche will significantly increase your odds of success.
+But when you are just starting out, skilled brokers know that picking a niche will significantly increase your odds of success.

 There are 4 primary ways to find your niche for your freight brokerage business: